 Hi.
 I’m Damage – I’ve been called a writer, a journalist or a futurologist in the past.
 Recently, I’ve been hearing musician a lot more.

-My track record is lengthy, so here’s a bare minimum: I grew up on cyberpunk, I did and am still doing futurepresent and I made my career by writing about technology, working with music or talking to people a lot.
+My track record is lengthy, so here’s a bare minimum: I grew up on cyberpunk, I’ve been working on futurepresent issues for a long time and I ultimately made my career by writing about technology, working with music or talking to people a lot.
 Worked surprisingly well so far.
 Lived a year in North London, now I’m currently based in Budapest.
 According to Kreatív, the flagship magazine of the Hungarian creative industry, I was *one of the top 25 creative Hungarians in 2013.
+I’m currently working at *International Business School Budapest as a lecturer and then I’m doing freelancer stuff elsewhere, mostly having to do with writing or conjuring up creative ideas.

 Here’s a Twitter description, almost like a haiku.